The Terragrunt configuration file uses the same HCL syntax as Terraform itself in terragrunt.hcl

 commands

-(required) : A list of terraform
+(required) : A list of tofu

 sub commands for which the hook should run before.execute